The Montessori Method of education is an eccentric and unconventional pedagogical tool developed by Dr. Maria Montessori in 1907.

 The Third Montessori Great Lesson: The Coming of Humans

-During the third Montessori Great Lesson, the child develops a deep sense of gratitude towards the humans who came before them.
+During the third Montessori Great Lesson, the child develops a deep sense of gratitude toward the humans who came before them.

-Children learn about Timelines of Early Humans, anthropoids, early hominids, and early civilizations.
+Children learn about the Timelines of Early Humans, anthropoids, early hominids, and early civilizations.

 Children are able to understand the three gifts humans are provided with i.e., mind to imagine, hands to work, and a heart that holds the capability to love.